isomerpages/nlb-learning/index.md

       alt: LearnX Careers
   - infopic:
       title: LearnX Sustainability
       description: If you’ve been toying with the idea of living sustainably but don’t know where to start, you’ve come to the right place.
       button: Start Learn
       url: /sustainability/overview
       image: /images/sustainability/learnx-sustainability-landing-kv-1.jpg
       alt: LearnX Sustainability
   - infobar:
-      title: "Find a group of like-minded people to learn with. "
+      title: "Find a group of like-minded people to learn with."
       button: Explore Communities
       url: /communities/what-is-a-learnx-community
   - infopic: